zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

         that you just saved in your *ApplicationIntegrationLabs* folder above.

         - Service: *\<Autonomous Database Name (all lowercase without spaces)\>\_high* option.
 Select it from the dropdown list.
 The *high* option gives us the best performance.

-      - If you are in an Oracle class, you may need to configure the *Proxy*:
-        - Click on the *Proxy* tab.
-        - Toggle on the *Use Custom Proxy* radio button.
-        - Enter the *Host* and *Port* values for the *Oracle SQL Developer Proxy*.
-You noted them in the *Prerequisites* section at the beginning of this document.

       - Click on the *Save Password* field so you aren’t prompted for the atpc\_user password each time you activate your connection.